Patient Bill of Rights

 Customer Information: After hours Contact Information

-- For after-hour emergencies, such as running out of medication or questions on missed doses or potential side effects, please call Park Pharmacy’s normal business number (877) 986-2046 to be directed to a live operator.
+- For after-hour emergencies, such as running out of medication or questions on missed doses or potential side effects, please call Park Pharmacy’s normal business number (877) 986-2046.
 A pharmacist will be available 24 hours a day, 7 days a week.

 - For after-hour refill requests, or to leave a message for our pharmacy staff, please follow the designated prompts at the normal business number (877) 986-2046.